epw/consensus/consensus.md

 Your character starts with Anchors, which say things about who they have been so far.
 Each playbook suggests different Anchors in the starting categories.
 As you choose them, think about how they keep you grounded, and human.
 Also think about what you need to do to keep them in your life, be it paying rent on an apartment, or taking care of a loved one.
 Note that you can choose to forego any of these Anchors, but you may be starting yourself at a disadvantage.

-Starting Anchors fall under three categories: Shelter Anchors, Connection Anchors, and Memories Anchors.
+Starting Anchors fall under three categories: Shelter Anchors, Connection Anchors, and Emotional Anchors.

+\end{Player}

 #### Shelter

+\begin{Player}

 A Shelter Anchor is literally that, an Anchor that gives you shelter.
 It can be very powerful and grounding to have a home for an Anchor, but also means that you have not enchanted your home as much as some Mages might.
 If you find yourself using magic for maintenance, you quickly might find that, while still a home, it is no longer an Anchor.
 For some Mages, having a home to come back to which is calm and relaxing can keep them grounded.
 For others, the home they come back to and fight can be a different, but just as real, type of grounding.
 There’s something about yelling about who will do the dishes that can get your head right down out of the clouds.

+\end{Player}

 #### Connection

+\begin{Player}

 Connection Anchors are notable for their agency, as they are people or animals.
 Keep in mind that these Anchors can protect themselves from danger sometimes, but also have the choice to turn their backs on you.
 If they do so, it’s up to you at that point if they remain an Anchor...but if they do, they won’t make it easy on you.

+\end{Player}

-#### Memories
+#### Emotional

-Memory Anchors are the objects, signs, and places that connect to memories of the past and ideas of the future.
+Emotional Anchors are the objects, signs, and places that connect to memories of the past and ideas of the future.
 They can be grounding, but need to be kept in your mind, and likely regularly interacted to or kept on hand, lest they slip away.

 #### Filling in Blanks